dumax315/Zenkyo/README.md

 # Zenkyo
 This is zenkyo
-It has a forum, evidence tracker, and
+It has a forum, evidence tracker, quiz, and reasorce page.